Preserving Your Future: A Guide to Asset Protection in Florida

 While Florida law offers significant protections, there are important limitations and misconceptions to be aware of:

-- Revocable Trusts: These trusts are excellent estate planning tools but do not provide asset protection.
+- Revocable Trusts: These trusts are excellent estate planning tools, but do not provide asset protection.
 Only certain irrevocable trusts may shield assets, and doing so often requires giving up ownership and control.

 - Fraudulent Transfers: Moving assets with the intent to defraud creditors is not protected and may carry serious legal consequences.